 Cross-functional trust and psychological safety

 Next, the product leader should work to build cross-functional trust and psychological safety.
-A large part of your role as a product leader or as a leader is finding ways to encourage your team to take risks, to connect technical work with user outcomes, to collectively unpack hard problems, to depend on each other.
+A large part of your role as a product leader or as a leader is finding ways to encourage your team to take risks, connect technical work with user outcomes, collectively unpack hard problems, and depend on each other.

 Part of being a strong product leader is also creating a safe space for people to be okay with failure.
 They have to trust that if they fail, things will be okay.
 We can't say fail fast and freak out when they actually do fail.